-A 60X Custom Strings pro staff is very important us and will play a huge part in promoting our company.
-Ideally our pro staff shooters would be using our products even if they weren’t on staff.
-When this happens it’s a perfect match and both sides are winners.
-What we do not want is the guy that is just out to add another pro staff position to their resume.
-This type of pro staffer is almost always only in the game for themselves, we will hear from them once a year when they place their order and that’s it.
-This type of pro staffer not only gives “pro staff” a bad name but is also hurting archery as a gentleman’s sport.
+At 60X Custom Strings, pro staff is very important to us and plays a huge part in promoting our company.
+Ideally, our staff shooters would be using our products even if they weren’t on staff.
+When this happens, it’s a perfect match and both sides are winners.
+What we do not want is the person who is just out to add another pro staff position to their resume or reap the benefits of a nice discount.
+This type of pro staffer is almost always only in the game for themselves.
+We will hear from them once a year when they place their order and that’s it.
+This type of pro staffer not only gives pro staff a bad name but also hurts archery as a gentleman’s sport.

-Pro staff is not necessarily a professional staff.
-I prefer to think of it as a promotional staff.
-A shooter may be a 10 time world archery champion but doesn’t help his sponsors at all.
-On the other hand you can have a back yard shooter who never leaves his local area but is very active and does a great job at promoting the company.
-At the end of the day a pro staff is very similar to a normal every day job.
-As a custom bow string manufacturer we offer our productive pro staffers better discounts just like we would pay a more productive employee a higher wage.
-Conversely if we see a pro staffer that isn’t doing much for our company it is likely that their contract will not be renewed; and we will have a staff opening just like having an unproductive employee.
+Pro staff does not necessarily mean professional staff, but rather promotional staff.
+A shooter may be a 10 time world archery champion but doesn’t help the brands he's representing at all.
+On the other hand, a back yard shooter who never leaves his local area may be very active and does a great job at promoting the company.
+At the end of the day, a position on a pro staff is very similar to a position in a normal everyday job.
+As a custom bow string manufacturer, we offer our productive pro staffers better discounts just like we would pay a more productive employee a higher wage.
+Conversely, if we see a pro staffer that isn’t doing much for our company, it is likely that their contract will not be renewed.

 Here is a little insight to how 60X's pro staff is currently put together.
 We have 3 levels:

 Bronze Level Staff

 The bronze is our entry level.
 This level is comprised of archers with various skill levels in the amateur ranks.
 The majority of these shooters shoot mostly local or state level tournaments.